apache/mesos/docs/maintenance.md

 machines for one hour of maintenance, followed by another hour for the last machine.
-The timestamps for unavailability are expressed in nanoseconds since the Unix epoch (note that making reliable use of maintenance primitives requires that the system clocks of all machines in the cluster are roughly synchronized, including any machines hosting frameworks).
+The timestamps for unavailability are expressed in nanoseconds since the Unix epoch (note that making reliable use of maintenance primitives requires that the system clocks of all machines in the cluster are roughly synchronized).

 The schedule might look like: